yizhouwang98/yizhouwang98.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a first-year Ph.D. student at MMLab, The Chinese University of Hong Kong, supervised by Prof. [Wanli Ouyang](https://wlouyang.github.io/).
+I am a second-year Ph.D. student at MMLab, The Chinese University of Hong Kong, supervised by Prof. [Wanli Ouyang](https://wlouyang.github.io/).
 Before that, I received Master's degree in 2023 and Bachelor's degree in 2020 from [Zhejiang University](https://www.zju.edu.cn/english/).

-My research interest includes deep learning and computer vision.
+My research interest includes computer vision and multimodal foundation models.
 I have published multiple research works on representation learning, human-centric perception tasks.
-Now I focus on multimodal foundations models and world models.
+My focus now spans world models for egocentric vision and scientific multimodal foundation models.

 Reach out to me via [email](wy024@ie.cuhk.edu.hk) for discussion or any opportunities.

 # 🔥 News
+- *2025.09*: &nbsp; As the student project lead, I directed the development of [SciReasoner](https://arxiv.org/pdf/2509.21320), a scientific reasoning foundation model that explicitly elicits scientific reasoning and supports five capability families with up to 103 tasks.
+The model, instruct tuning datasets and the evaluation code are open-sourced at [huggingface](https://huggingface.co/SciReason) and [github](https://github.com/open-sciencelab/SciReason).
 - *2025.06*: &nbsp; [EgoAgent](https://arxiv.org/pdf/2502.05857) and [CMT](https://arxiv.org/pdf/2504.20830) are accepted by ICCV 2025.
 - *2025.05*: &nbsp; We will host the [1st Workshop on Interactive Human-centric Foundation Models](https://i-hfm-2025.github.io/I-HFM-2025/) at ICCV 2025, Honolulu, HI, USA.
 - *2025.03*: &nbsp; A survey about [Human-Centric Foundation Models](https://arxiv.org/pdf/2502.08556) is accepted by IJCAI 2025.